JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2022-06-26-FedEx-Shipments.md

 1. Package the items into a secure container.
 Seal the container, making sure all the necessary information is inside the package.
 2. Log in to [FedEx](https://www.fedex.com/en-us/home.html).
 URI has a shipping deal with them so we pay a special URI rate.
 You will be logged in as Denise Brown.
 Ask Hollie or Denise for the username and password for the account.
-3. At the top of the page, click Shipping.
-Then click Create a Shipment
+3. At the top of the page, click shipping.
+Then click Create a shipment

+3. Click rate & ship.
+4. Fill in the addresses that the package is being shipped from and to.
+5. Select 'Your Packaging' from the drop-down menu (unless you are using a FedEx specific container).
+6. It will then ask for the number of packages, weight per package and dimensions per package.
+Measure the package dimensions and enter them.
+Use the scale in the lab to weigh the package and enter that.
+If you are shipping more than one package, click add another package and repeat this step.
+7. Select your ship date.
+8. Fedex will now calculate your account specific rates.
+It will give you some shipping options and prices.
+Select whatever the shipping option you need (overnight, 2Day, standard, etc).
-4. This will take you to a page to create a shipment.
+9. This will take you to a page to create a shipment.
 Fill in the following information:
 	- 1) enter From information (name, address, phone number)
 	- 2) enter To information (name, address, phone number)
 	- 3) Specify the ship date, number of packages, weight of packages, service type, package type and dimensions.
+This is basically the same information from steps 4-6
 	- 4) Under Billing Details, bill transportation should automatically be UNIT3BIO-820.
 Do not change this unless specified to.
 Under 'Your reference', put Hollie's name so Denise knows who to bill.
 		- There are other optional steps here.
 		- Under Pickup/Dropoff, select whether you will be dropping off the package at a Fedex location or scheduling a pickup.
 If scheduling a pickup, select the date and time span that you would like the package to be picked up. **IMPORTANT**: if you schedule a pickup at URI, you MUST take the package down to the loading dock and put it on/near the shelving unit by the large garage type door.
 If you do not, your package will not be picked up!!!!!